Sign In Forgot Password

 Pirkei Avot: Ethics of Our Ancestors

-Wednesday, December 13, 20, 10:30 AM | Zoom
+Wednesday, May 15, 22, 29, 10:30 AM | Zoom

 What wisdom is worth passing on to the next generation?
 The rabbis asked this question thousands of years ago, and the result is a text that continues to inspire us with its moral and ethical insight.
 This year, join Rabbi Katz and Rabbi Greenberg to study the last half of chapters four and five of the book together.
 We will look at classical and modern commentary by women and men.
 No experience is necessary.
 All texts are provided in English along with Hebrew.